fpischedda/gobots/README.md

 gobots
 ======

-this a prototype for a got fighting game written in Go1.1
+this a prototype for a bot fighting game written in Go1.1